metagenlab/chlamdb/docs/tutorial/website.rst

 .. figure:: ../img/Locus_tag_filL_overview_m_o.svg
     :figclass: align-center

-    Figure 11: Locus tag page overview.
+    **Figure 12: Locus tag overview page**.
 Overview of the locus tag ENTAS_RS13815 of *Enterobacter soli* encoding fliL gene.

-From the 'Overview' page further plots are accessible: the phylogenetic distribution of the orthogroup of the locus tag (A),the homologs of which are reported in a phylogeny with a dedicated attention to the Pfam domains composing them (D).
-Additionally, SwissProt and RefSeq annotations are listed to further evaluate the best homologs according to their databases (B and C) and the best RefSeq hits are included in the homologs phylogeny (E).
+From the 'Overview' page further plots are accessible (**Fig. 13**): the phylogenetic distribution of the orthogroup of the locus tag (**A**),the homologs of which are reported in a phylogeny with a dedicated attention to the Pfam domains composing them (**D**).
+Additionally, SwissProt and RefSeq annotations are listed to further evaluate the best homologs according to their databases (**B** and **C**) and the best RefSeq hits are included in the homologs phylogeny (**E**).
 These analyses better characterize the locus whether the other annotations are not consistent for example, to infer horizontal gene transfer occurences, and also to observe potential dissimilarities/similarities in terms of Pfam domains between members of the same orthogroup.

 .. figure:: ../img/Locus_tag_filL_plots_m_o.svg
     :figclass: align-center

-    Figure 12: Locus tag page overview.
+    **Figure 13: Locus tag page plots**.
 A: phylogenetic distribution of the orthogroup; B: Homologs of ENTAS_RS13815 locus tag identified in RefSeq; C: Homologs of ENTAS_RS13815 locus tag identified in SwissProt; D: Orthogroup phylogeny of group_2742 with Pfam domains annotation; E: Phylogeny of the orthogroup identified in the set of genomes plus the addition of the three best RefSeq hits of locus tag ENTAS_RS13815.

 **NOTE**: In the boxes with Kegg, COGs, and Pfam annotations, you will be redirected to their explanatory overview pages (3 ouputs, all similar, with link to external sources, occurences in proteins in the orthologous groups, then list of locus tags with that annot in all the genomes of the database, phylogeny of the dataset annotated with the copis of hits for that annotation and their distribution in the orthologous groups --- MAYBE PUT AN EXAMPLE OF THAT PAGE FOR ONE ANNOTATION  )